 This is an experiment I did as part of a prototyping project, and was intended to satisfy my curiosity on the performance of sokui (続飯) or rice paste glue.
 The natural glue contains nothing but delicious Japanese rice and a little bit of water.
 Usually sokui is used as part of a system that also includes the mechanical strength of a guard, fuchi, or rawhide wrapping, or leather lace.
 One of the reasons rice glue was chosen for this purpose traditionally is that it is non acidic and does not degrade either the steel or the wood over time.
 Another is that, while relatively strong, it is not stronger than the wood itself.
 This allows a scabbard or handle to be split open for cleaning or repair without damaging the wood.
 These tests are designed to help me understand where the performance of rice glue ends when it is the sole source of structural integrity of a knife handle.

 In this case I wanted to test the worst case scenario, a softwood tsuka core on its own strength.
 Similar to a traditional futokoro-gatana/kaiken tanto mount without any horn parts, really a shirasaya (Rupin Sansei no Goemon, anyone?).
 The test handle had no seppa or fuchi, no cord ferrule or wrapping, not even a mekugi peg to hold the blade in and mitigate stress to the top and bottom of the nakago-ana.
+In addition, Nootka Cypress is slightly softer and more compressible than Hounoki (Japanese Magnolia) which is the traditional handle core wood for nihonto.

 I expected very little from the rice glue under these circumstances and continue to hold the position that it should only be used in conjunction with at least one physical component for proper performance, however I was very surprised with the amount of stress the glue withstood before failing.